 South Africa is like nowhere you‘ve ever been.
 A famous South African, Desmond Tutu, described South Africa by saying, “We of many cultures, languages and races become one nation.
 We are the Rainbow People of God."
 In such a diverse country it's important to remain alert to stay safe and respect the culture.

 South Africa has its fair share of troubles.
-From petty thievery to serious crime, find out how to stay safe in the wild and the major cities.
+From petty theft to serious crime, travel safety expert Phil Sylvester shares his safety tips.